iSci-3A12/climate-change-assignments/assignment-instructions/_a3-introduction.md

 ## 3. Submission details
 You will submit your deliverables via the GitHub repository that is created for you in GitHub Classroom when you click [this link](https://classroom.github.com/a/-RgKeLwc) and clone the repository.
 <br>
-When complete, your respository will consist of the following items, which should all be created in the top level directory of the repository:
+When complete, your repository will consist of the following items, which should all be created in the top-level directory of the repository:
 - A **function** named ```my_lucky_numbers.m``` (Created during [Lesson 2](lesson2))
 - A **figure** named ```lucky_numbers.png``` (Created during [Lesson 2](lesson2))
 - A **function** named ```simple_stats.m``` (Created during [Lesson 3](lesson3))